 WW: What’s next for you?

 TB: I’m at home in Virginia.
 I’m going to be teaching.
-This summer, I’m working to start a local orchestra.
+This summer, I’m working on starting a local orchestra.
 I’m also involved with Aida Studios, where I work with students to help them achieve their dreams, of becoming professional musicians.
 I really want to spend some time with my family, relaxing, and enjoying life.

 Click the link below to check out to Tona’s web series on YOUTUBE.
 Conversations With Tona Brown

 To find out more about Tona visit her website.